The best HBCUs of 2022

 According to a recent study by Strada, Black students who attended HBCUs reported experiencing a better learning environment and higher levels of engagement than their peers at non-HBCUs, thanks to the support and mentorship they got from professors.
 This also allowed them to feel better prepared to enter the professional world after finishing school.

 A lower student-to-faculty ratio directly correlates to more individualized attention and increases meaningful interactions between students and their professors.
-That’s why our list of best HBCUs feature institutions with a student-to-faculty ratio of 14:1 or less, which is the average figure for four-year institutions, according to the National Center for Education Statistics.
+That’s why we looked at each of the institution’s student-to-faculty ratio, cutting institutions where this measure was above 17:1.

 Alumni earnings

-Student success is measured by how well they do after school, specifically when it comes to early career earnings.
+Student success is measured by how well they do after school, specifically regarding early career earnings.

 Using data from College Scorecard, we looked at the median alumni earnings for each of the institutions and selected schools that offered the most economic mobility by helping graduates secure good-paying jobs.